 The NIU Jazz Ensemble is the Laboratory Jazz Big Band at NIU.
 This group performs advanced and intermediate material covering a wide variety of jazz styles, including new works composed and/or arranged by NIU faculty and students.

 The group has performed with several international artists, including Allen Vizzutti, Fareed Haque, Kelly Sill, Stefan Karlsson, Liam Teague, Art Davis, Tom Garling, Gary Smulyan, Mark Colby and Wayne Bergeron.

 The Jazz Ensemble regularly participates in jazz festivals and competitions, and performs at least six concerts per academic year.
 In 2010 and 2014 the ensemble was featured at the Illinois Music Education Conference.
 The group won first place in the College Jazz Big Band division at the University of Wisconsin Eau Claire Jazz Festival in 2010 and 2008.
 It has received outstanding recognition at the Elmhurst College Jazz Festival many times.
 The band was honored with Outstanding Performance recognition at the 35th DOWNBEAT Annual Student Music Awards (June 2012).

-The All University Jazz Band is composed of 22 members plus a vocalist.
-The group performs a variety of jazz styles, but concentrates on traditional swing and blues.
+The All University Jazz Band is open to musicians across the university regardless of major, and features as well a vocalist.
+The group performs a variety of jazz styles and concentrates on the foundation of the tradition: swing and blues.
 This group performs about 6 times per school year.
 Everyone is invited to audition the first week of each semester (including jazz vocalists).